-a) put the draft resolution on the plenary session preliminary draft agenda in accordance with Rule 15(1); or b) appoint a commission to draw up a draft resolution by a specific deadline under the procedure used for drawing up draft opinions.
-Rule 51 shall not apply in such cases.
+(a) put the draft resolution on the plenary session preliminary draft agenda in accordance with Rule 15(1);

+(b) appoint a commission to draw up a draft resolution by a specific deadline under the procedure used for drawing up draft opinions or reports.
+Rules 51 and 52 shall not apply in such cases;

-4. In urgent cases the Bureau may, in accordance with the second sentence of Rule 15(6), place a draft resolution on the agenda for the next plenary session.
+(c) in urgent cases, in accordance with the second sentence of Rule 15(6), place a draft resolution on the agenda for the next plenary session.
 Such draft resolutions shall be dealt with on the second day of the session.